clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/8-create-network-virtual-appliance-nva-virtual-hub.md

 You want to provide a VMware SD-WAN connectivity for your clents.
 Which Azure resource should you deploy?

-( ) Network Virtual Appliance (NVA). {{Azure Virtual WAN supports connections from networking partners, such as VMware SD-WAN.
+(x) Network Virtual Appliance (NVA). {{Correct, Azure Virtual WAN supports connections from networking partners, such as VMware SD-WAN.
 These types of devices are known as network virtual appliances (NVAs).}}

-( ) Point-to-site VPN Gateway {{A point-to-site VPN Gateway supports connections from individual computers.}}
+( ) Point-to-site VPN Gateway {{Incorrect, A point-to-site VPN Gateway supports connections from individual computers.}}

-( ) Local network gateway {{A local network gateway represents the on-premises network.}}
+( ) Local network gateway {{Incorrect, A local network gateway represents the on-premises network.}}